 The dissertation research component of the program will be coordinated through the Center for Materials Research.
-However, research may also be conducted on-campus through the Department of Computer Science or the Department of Engineering and offcampus through special programs at federal research facilities such as NASA Langley Research Center, NASA Glenn Research Center, the Thomas Jefferson Laboratory, or at other research partner organizations with prior approval of the thesis advisor and mentoring committee.
+However, research may also be conducted on-campus through the Department of Computer Science or the Department of Engineering and offcampus through special programs at federal research facilities or at other research partner organizations with prior approval of the dissertation advisor and mentoring committee.
 All research conducted by doctoral students will be supervised by faculty teaching in the doctoral program and serving on dissertation committees.

-All general policies and procedures of the Norfolk State University Graduate School are in effect, except those that are superseded by the following specific policies of the M.S. in Materials Science program.
-The program is governed by the Graduate Committee, which meets at least three times annually.
-Between meetings, the program is administered by the CMR Education Hub Director.
-The Hub Director also provides academic advising for graduate students.
+All general policies and procedures of the Norfolk State University Graduate School are in effect, except those that are superseded by the following specific policies of the Ph.D. in Materials Science program.
+The program is governed by the Graduate Council, which meets monthly during the regular academic year.
+Between meetings, the program is administered by the Graduate Program Coordinator.
+The Graduate Program Coordinator also provides assistance with academic advising for graduate students.